rikaciminieri/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  -Closure is used in this code and we can tell because personalDice() returns a function and requires a variable (name) that is referenced outside of that inner function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  -The name will be the same because dansRoll passes in Dan's name, but the randomly generated number will change.
 c.
 What is the lexical scope of `newRoll`?
+  -`newRoll` is only available within the personalDice() function.
+It is not a global variable

 ### Task 3 - Stretch Goals